S

 Community data on beehiiv is thinner than for established platforms, which is itself a finding worth noting.
 G2 has approximately 35 reviews and Capterra has roughly 14 -- sample sizes that make the ratings (4.5/5 and 4.3/5 respectively) less statistically reliable than platforms with thousands of reviews.
 Trustpilot's 306 reviews provide the most meaningful dataset, showing 4.2/5 overall but with a bimodal distribution: strong five-star reviews alongside a 23% one-star rate.

-The positive reviews consistently praise the monetisation tools as genuinely unique.
+The positive reviews consistently praise the monetisation tools as really unique.
 Creators report earning meaningful revenue through the ad network and Boosts that they could not replicate on other platforms.
 The clean writing interface and newsletter-first design philosophy attract users who feel other platforms are cluttered with features they do not need.

 The negative reviews focus on billing practices (charged after deactivation, difficulty finding the cancellation button), automation limitations, and the lack of a tags system.
 Several one-star Trustpilot reviews describe being charged for months after believing they had cancelled.